Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

         std::unique_ptr<int> p1 {new int {100}};
         ```

-      - using make_unique|
+      - using make_unique

-        1. we pass initialization values into the constructor
+        1. we pass initialization values into the constructor  (compiler generates much more efficient code)

         ```cpp
         {